 We intend to secure control of oil and gas properties we acquire primarily using our equity as purchase consideration.
 Whenever possible, we will avoid using cash as purchase consideration so that working and development capital is available at close.
-We anticipate targeting fields of 1 to 50 million tons of oil equivalent in recoverable reserves in Poland, Ukraine and other Eastern European countries for which we anticipate production costs to be under \$20/bbl.
+We anticipate targeting fields of 1 to 50 million tons of oil equivalent (six thousand cubic feet of natural gas is equivalent to one barrel of oil; barrels of oil equivalent is commonly used by oil and gas companies in their financial statements as a way of combining oil and natural gas reserves and production into a single measure) in recoverable reserves in Poland, Ukraine and other Eastern European countries for which we anticipate production costs to be \$20 and \$25 per bbl.
 We see a significant disparity between the current valuation levels of oil and gas companies listed on Eastern European exchanges when compared to oil and gas companies listed on UK exchanges and US based companies listed on NASDAQ.
 For example, EV/EBITDA and EV/Sales are relatively low for oil and gas companies listed on Eastern European exchanges (4.75 and 1.32 respectively), while a London Stock Exchange listing gives emerging oil and gas companies, including those in Eastern Europe, approximately twice the valuation, (9.75 and 3.03, respectively).
 NASDAQ listed oil and gas companies enjoy valuation multiples representing an approximately four-fold increase as compared to Eastern European exchanges: 19.5 and 4.92, respectively.
 We believe that, by combining the technical know-how of our directors and officers and their commercial and political experience and network, we will be able to take advantage of the lower valuations of oil and gas companies from our target region to acquire oil and gas assets at favorable valuations.